Skip to main content

 Titanic black and white photo

 When Titanic was built, she was considered massive for that time in history.
-The ship was able to hold 3,353 passengers, which included 900 crew members.
-People were astonished by the sheer size of Titanic - of course, she was also considered to be unsinkable.
-We all know how that aged.
+The ship was able to hold 3,353 passengers, including 900 crew members.
+People were astonished by the sheer size of the "unsinkable" Titanic.

-Some modern cruise ships are actually quite comparable in length to Titanic.
-In fact, some modern cruise ships are even shorter in length than Titanic!
+Of course, some of the older modern-day cruise ships are quite comparable in length to Titanic.
+In fact, some are even shorter in length than Titanic!

-For example, Carnival’s smallest operating cruise ship (as of 2022) is Carnival Paradise.
-This cruise ship measures at 860 feet long, which is shorter than Titanic.
-Similarly, Royal Caribbean’s Grandeur of the Seas measures at 915 feet long, which is only 33 feet longer than Titanic.
+For example, Carnival’s smallest operating cruise ship is Carnival Paradise.
+This cruise ship measures 860 feet long, which is shorter than the Titanic.

 Image